Casper-Mason/testing/README.md

 So far I have successfully made pretty SVG art of gemstones.

-Some people like to save I'm distractable.
+Some people like to say I'm distractable.

 I'm here to tell you that's not true at all.